mesosphere/d2iq-engineering-blog/content/posts/a-tale-of-two-image-tools-skopeo-and-crane/index.md

 }
 ```

-Note that neither `crane` nor [`skopeo`](https://github.com/containers/skopeo) require a running container runtime - they interact with registries via the well-defined APIs
+Note that neither [`crane`][crane] nor [`skopeo`][skopeo] require a running container runtime - they interact with registries via the well-defined APIs
-(see [OCI Distribution Spec](https://github.com/opencontainers/distribution-spec/blob/v1.0.1/spec.md) for more details).
+(see [OCI Distribution Spec][oci distribution spec] for more details).

 If we look at the manifest above, we see the following fields:

 * `mediaType` This tells the container runtime the format of this manifest.
-In this case (and still used by the majority of images at this time), this is `application/vnd.docker.distribution.manifest.v2+json`, which means it represents [Docker Image Manifest V2](https://docs.docker.com/registry/spec/manifest-v2-2/).
-Note that an equivalent [OCI](https://opencontainers.org/) spec exists and would use the media type of `application/vnd.oci.image.manifest.v1+json`.
+In this case (and still used by the majority of images at this time), this is `application/vnd.docker.distribution.manifest.v2+json`, which means it represents [Docker Image Manifest V2][docker image manifest].
+Note that an equivalent [OCI][oci] spec exists and would use the media type of `application/vnd.oci.image.manifest.v1+json`.
 * `config` This holds a reference to the config layer of the image (we'll look at that below).
 * `layers` This holds references to the tarballs that make up the container filesystem.
 Container filesystems are constructed from layered tarballs.
 If you're familiar with `Dockerfile` used for building images, each instruction in the `Dockerfile` produces a new layer containing only the changed files from the layer below.
 In this case, the image only has a single layer, but it is very common for images to contain many layers.